FREQUENT QUESTIONS FOR SALKANTAY TREKS

 WHERE CAN I STORE MY BIG BAGS THAT I DO NOT NEED TO TAKE?

-Any bags that you don’t need to take on Salkantay Trek to Machu Picchu it can be left at your hotel in Cusco.
+Any bags that you don’t need to take on Salkantay Treks it can be left at your hotel in Cusco.
 Nearly all hotels have a luggage deposit and rarely charge for this service as long as you are returning to the hotel after the trek.
 You can also leave valuables in the hotel safe, but remember to bring your passport and some emergency money.
 Or you also can store at our office.

 CAN I HAVE VEGETARIAN MEALS?

 Our cooks can provide vegetarian meals no problem.
-Just let us know your dietary requirements when you book your Salkantay Trek to Machu Picchu.
+Just let us know your dietary requirements when you book your Salkantay Treks to Machu Picchu.